 Butts Farm is easily accessed by car and public transport, being located just off the A417 and within four miles of the A419 and A429 (Fosse Way), which are two of the main roads through the Central Cotswolds.
 Poulton is about 5 miles from Cirencester.

 There is a large parking area at the end of the drive to the left-hand side, with space for 6-8 cars depending on the size of cars and how close together they are parked.
+Please do not block the gates at the end of the drive to the cottage – as other guests will need to be able to access the property and drive at all times.

 The nearest railway station to Butts Farm is Kemble (10.5 miles away), which has regular, direct services to London Paddington, with a typical journey time of 75 minutes.